appsinacup/appsinacup.github.io/_posts/2025-07-14-setup-godot-action.md

 <image controls autoplay muted style="width: 100%;" src="/assets/img/setup_godot/setup_godot_action.png">
 </image>

+GitHub Action that builds the Godot Engine for Windows, Linux and Mac, as well as templates.

 You can find the action on [GitHub](https://github.com/appsinacup/action_setup_godot).

 ## How to use it